Tool | March 2015

 By David Payne

-Eventually, the stronger economy will boost general inflation, but that’s not likely until 2016 or later.
-This should give the Federal Reserve more flexibility to manage interest rates without the markets beginning to worry that the Fed is not raising interest rates fast enough.
+Eventually, the stronger economy will boost general inflation, but probably not until 2016 or later, giving the Federal Reserve more flexibility in managing interest rates without the markets beginning to worry that it isn’t raising interest rates fast enough.

 More from Kiplinger: Print-Ready Consumer Price Index Chart